 Our response to Coronavirus (COVID-19)

-We are closely monitoring the developments related to the outbreak of COVID-19.
-The situation is evolving rapidly, and our first priority is to protect the health and well-being of our employees, their families, and their communities.
+We continue to closely monitor the developments related to the outbreak of COVID-19.
+The situation continues to evolve, and our priority is to protect the health and well-being of our employees, their families, and their communities.
 We activated our Corporate Crisis Management Plan, which includes our Pandemic Plan, and our various Local and Corporate Business Continuity Plans.
 Our Pandemic Plan and Local and Corporate Business Continuity Plans continue to be in effect across our global operations.

 Following the precautions and restrictions enacted by all levels of government where we operate, and considering the unique circumstances at each of our operating sites, we have proactively implemented a number of measures and made a number of decisions to ensure a safe working environment for all our employees.
 We have: